How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 What each route is built on

-The D3 visa is grounded in activity.
-It’s about what the applicant brings to Portugal: a job contract, a research project, a founder-led initiative.
-The application reflects the individual’s expertise and the role or partnership that connects them to Portugal’s economy, science, or education sectors.
+GTP residency is grounded in activity.
+It’s about what the applicant brings to Portugal: a research project, a founder-led initiative.
+The application reflects the individual’s expertise and the role or partnership that connects them to Portugal’s science or education sectors.

 The Golden Visa is all about financial contribution.
 It allows individuals to secure Portuguese residency through investments[7].
 The most common choices today are: